 Everything else is a bit of give and take.
 Like, exchanging a better selfie camera for a smaller battery.
 At the budget level, that is reasonable, or else the devices would be out of reach of their target audiences.

 The S13 is an entry-level smartphone for selfie lovers and beauty queens.
 And the packaging confirms that.
 None of us expected to see a mirror built into the sexy sales packaging.
-At the cost of N23,800, this is bang for the money and we are unable to fault it in any way.
+At the cost of N23,800, this is bang for the money, and we are unable to fault it in any way.
+And it is a wrap on my itel S13 review.